raffaele233/raffaele233.github.io/README.md

 [link to code](file:///Users/raffaelesimbari/Desktop/Numerical%20methods/Project/Project.html)

 ### Introduction
-In this project, we extend the classical Lotka-Volterra model by revisiting and adapting it to handle more complex, real-world scenarios involving multiple species.
-The primary objective is to simulate predator-prey interactions in a multi-species environment, first with two species (a predator and a prey) and then with three species (introducing a third species to interact with both the predator and the prey).
-This approach allows for a more comprehensive understanding of ecological stability and species coexistence in ecosystems with more intricate food webs.
+This project extends the classic Lotka-Volterra model to simulate predator-prey interactions in multi-species environments.
+Starting with a two-species system (predator and prey), we then introduce a third species to interact with both.
+This approach provides insights into ecological stability and species coexistence in more complex ecosystems.

 ### Project Workflow
 1. *Initial Two-Species Model*
-   - Study the classic Lotka-Volterra model for a predator-prey system with two species, implement Euler method and Runge-Kutta 4th order method to solve the system of differential equations.
-Plot the populations of prey and predator over time to observe oscillations and interactions and compare the results between Euler and Runge-Kutta methods for accuracy.
+   - Study the classic Lotka-Volterra predator-prey model with two species, solving the system using the Euler and Runge-Kutta 4th order methods.
+Plot and compare prey and predator populations over time to observe oscillations and assess method accuracy.
+   -
 2. *Introduction of a Third Species*
-   - Introduction of a third species into the system and update the equations to account for interactions with both prey and predator.
-Solve the extended system with the third species using the same numerical methods and investigate how the third species interacts with both the prey and the predator populations.
+   - Introduce a third species into the system, updating the equations to account for interactions with both the prey and predator.
+Solve the extended system using the same numerical methods and analyze how the third species affects population dynamics, stability, and predator-prey oscillations.
+Plot the populations over time and observe potential impacts on system stability.
-Observe how it impacts the dynamics of the original two-species system.
-Plot the population dynamics for prey, predator, and the third species over time.
-Analyze the effect of the third species on the predator-prey oscillations, stability, or extinction scenarios.

 ### FInal Objective
 The primary objective of this project is to extend the classic Lotka-Volterra predator-prey model by introducing a third species and analyzing the resulting interactions within the ecosystem.